Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 ***Gabriel Arés***

 Sometimes, Gabe just *knew* something was sideways.
-He couldn’t prove it, couldn’t do anything but say what his gut was telling him...and the previous week’s shock death of the Secretary of Agriculture just...felt wrong.
+He couldn’t prove it, couldn’t do anything but say what his gut was telling him... and the previous week’s shock death of the Secretary of Agriculture just... felt wrong.

 On the surface, it seemed like a tragedy.
 A healthy, fit man in his mid-fifties had died of a sudden heart attack right in his suite.
 The Secret Service had immediately summoned the police, and Gabe had by courtesy invited the FBI; they were on foreign territory, after all.
 This was a Foltchian show, not an American one.
 A painstaking investigation - by Gabe’s men, not the FBI - had revealed…

 Well, a whole lot of nothing.
-Secretary Guillory had, by all evidence, helped himself to some wine from the wet bar, got himself a bit more comfortable, turned on the news, took a nap...and died of a massive heart attack.
+Secretary Guillory had, by all evidence, helped himself to some wine from the wet bar, got himself a bit more comfortable, turned on the news, took a nap... and died of a massive heart attack.

 Gabe had absolutely no doubt the toxicology report would show nothing suspicious, too.